AANMC Match Frequently Asked Questions

 If I would like to change my site rankings after initially submitting my RMRF, can I resubmit a new RMRF?

-For the 2017 Match, you are allowed to submit your RMRF only once.
+For the 2020 Match, you are allowed to submit your RMRF once.
 Given this, it is recommended that you prepare your rankings well in advance before starting the submission process in the AANMC website.
 Remember to submit the name of the site that you have ranked as your top choice first, then followed by your second choice, and so on.
+Only rank sites on your RMRF that you are willing to accept a residency offer.

 When can I begin to submit my RMRF?

-While you can submit your RMRF between April 7 and April 14, 2017.
+While you can submit your RMRF between March 25 and August 12, 2020 at 12:00pm EDT.
 It is recommended that you wait until after all the sites to which you have applied have completed the interview process.
 This way, you are sure that you will not be called in for an interview by a site after you have submitted your RMRF.
-Once you have submitted your ranking of sites it is considered as final.
+Once you have submitted your ranking of sites it is considered final.

 When is the submission deadline for my RMRF?

-You must submit your RMRF by 5:00 pm (PDT) on April 14, 2017.
+You must submit your RMRF by August 12, 2020.
 It is your responsibility to ensure that you follow steps described above in the Universal Application for CNME-Approved Naturopathic Residencies packet.

 How do I submit my RMRF for the match?

 You can submit your RMRF here on the AANMC website.
-Complete the 2017 Residency Match submission.
+Links will be available once match registration is live.

 Should I submit my top choice site first during the on-line submission of my RMRF?